Published by: Remembering Olive Collective (ROC)

 ——————————–

-All photographs published in this blog are courtesy of Liz Obi unless otherwise stated.
+All photographs published in this blog are courtesy of the Olive Morris Collection at Lambeth Archives unless otherwise stated.
 Copyright remains with the authors.
 Unfortunately we have been unable to establish the name of the persons who took some the pictures.
-If you recognise any of the photographs as your own, please get in touch so we can rectify.
+If you recognise any of the photographs as your own, please get in touch via the Comments box at the end of this page, so the mistake can be rectified.

 Some of the photographers who were documenting Black activism in Brixton are known to have made pictures of Olive Morris.
 Their names are: